srashti-02/sharma_tent_house/plan.md

 # 3. How the Groupings Connect

 * Customers create bookings for events.
-* Bookings reserve inventory items for specific date ranges.
+* Bookings reserve inventory items for delivery-to-return date ranges.
 * Inventory availability is calculated by checking overlapping bookings.
 * Returned items complete the rental cycle.
 * Damaged or missing items create extra charges for customers.